For Manafort's sentencing, a trip to the pre-cellphone era

 Now it was time for Lynch to dash to the second-floor pay phone - which this time was free.
 She called in the all-important number to the speed team, who issued alerts as Dunham once more updated the story.

-Lynch then sped out of the building to find her phone in order to call in more details to the newsroom, as captured in the first 15 seconds of this Reuters television coverage. here
+Lynch then sped out of the building to find her phone in order to call in more details to the newsroom, as captured in the first 15 seconds of this Reuters television coverage.

 Reporting and writing by Andy Sullivan; Editing by Bill Rigby